The GMO Labeling Bill

 At Clear Labs, we’ve been closely following the GMO movement.
 Over the past month, we’ve observed an interesting tension between the federal legislation and the Vermont law.
 The two laws take a fundamentally different approach to labeling; we see the merits of both, but we’re ultimately in favor of a national standard.

 The Road Not Taken

-Scheduled to go into effect July 1 (but not fully enforced until 2017), the Vermont legislation represented the beginning of a 50 State Framework that could mean each state had it’s own standard of GMO legislation.
-It was an aggressive approach, and one that set much more stringent standards for the industry in terms of what should be labeled, and what those labels should look like.
+Scheduled to go into effect July 1 (but not fully enforced until 2017), the Vermont legislation represented the beginning of a 50 State Framework that could mean each state had its own standard of GMO legislation.
+It was an aggressive approach, one that set much more stringent standards for the industry in terms of what should be labeled, and what those labels should look like.
 In fact, brands had already begun labeling their products according to the standards of the legislation.

 By comparison, the national standard will offer a more measured approach, taking into consideration the economic factors associated with mandated labeling.
 Rather than aggressive laws dictated state by state, it outlines a plan with less stringent rules (such as three different options for labels, and several food category exemptions).
 We see its value in offering a viable option that takes into account the complications of inter-state trading while addressing the costs of mandated labeling.

 It’s easy to look at this new law as less rigorous, and less forward-thinking than Vermont’s bill, but we should see this as a step forward.
 Both laws progress the consumer’s right to know and both spur an industry-wide shift towards transparency, which we think is ultimately good for the industry as a whole.
 Though the Vermont bill was more rigorous, the federal labeling requirement is open-ended enough to give food brands the` ability to contribute to the conversation and shape the discussion around what the labels will look like, and how they will be accessed, protected, and verified.